 Last winter, I heard about four men in Ottawa – ages 45-72 – who had heart attacks, all on the same afternoon and all while shovelling snow.
 Despite news reports like this, it is not true that Ottawa men will do just about anything to get out of doing their chores.

-Nor is it true that exercise itself will trigger a heart attack.
+Nor is it true that exercise all by itself will trigger a heart attack.

 According to Mayo Clinic cardiologist Dr. Sharonne Hayes:

 “All heart attack patients have had an underlying condition that caused the attack.”

 Most heart attacks, in fact, are 20-30 years in the making.